osmanhassan/MyChat/README.md

 Download the zip and extract the zip file into a folder or clone the repository.
 Open command prompt on that folder. write the command "npm install".
 This command will download all the dependencies.
 Make sure you are connected with internet.

-Make a database named node_chat_db.
+Create a database named node_chat_db in PHPmyadmin.
 Import the node_chat_db.sql file on that database.

 In the command prompt write the command  node app.js